mrocklin/ball/vm/README.md

-"vagrant up" followed by "vagrant ssh" should be enough to get you started poking around this Vagrant VM.
+Things you can do:

+"vagrant up" - create the VM
+"vagrant ssh" - log into the VM

+On the VM:

+lein new foo
+cd foo
+lein repl